-Chinese peasant paintings, also known as peasant paintings, are decorative paintings and printed pictures created by peasants in central north China, most famous in Huxian county of Xian.
-Traditionally, Huxian peasants paint their works solely for decorating their own houses, or to celebrate special events such as harvesting or festivals.
-The painting's subject often include god images and auspicious patterns, drawn or pasted in the places like the end of a heated brick bed (often seen in North China), kitchen, and walls.
+Chinese peasant paintings, also known as peasant paintings, are decorative paintings and printed pictures created by peasants in central north China, most famous in Huxian county of Xi'an.
+Traditionally, Huxian peasants paint their works solely for decorating their own houses or to celebrate special events such as harvesting or festivals.
+The painting's subject often includes god images and auspicious patterns, drawn or pasted in the places like the end of a heated brick bed (often seen in North China), kitchen, and walls.
 In recent years, peasants began to draw rustic pictures on paper.
 These simple aesthetic works are much loved by rural and urban people, as well as attracting attention from abroad.
-If you're planning on a Xi'an tour, try to include Huxian county in your itinarary.
+If you're planning on a Xi'an tour, try to include Huxian county in your itinerary.

 More about Cultural Tidbits:

 - Great wall Giant Panda Peking Opera Chinese Cuisine

 - Naxi culture & dress Terracotta Warriors Acrobatics